• Skip to main content

 • Museum Pass: Valid (Can be used at Galata Tower)

-• Skip-the-line: Online tickets recommended.
-You can book from here.
+• Skip-the-line: Online tickets recommended. (blue box below)

 • Location: Galata, Istanbul